Archive for the ‘Hampstead’ Category

 The future Mr and Mrs Wilson, 1956

 Wilson and his girlfriend fled to Cornwall to avoid the still-frenzied press, not before he handed his journals to the Daily Mail who gleefully printed excerpts including “The day must come when I am hailed as a major prophet,” and “I must live on, longer than anyone else has ever lived…to be eventually Plato’s ideal sage and king…” Not to be outdone, The Daily Express had Wilson musing that death could be avoided by those with a sufficient intellect: “Why do people die?
-Out of laziness, lack of purpose, of direction.”
+Out of laziness, lack of purpose, or direction.”

-Fifty five years after sleeping rough on Hampstead Heath and walking to the British museum to write it, The Outsider is still in print.
+Almost sixty years after sleeping rough on Hampstead Heath and walking to the British museum to write it, The Outsider is still in print.

 Colin Wilson having the last laugh